 Welcome to the middle ground between a Baby Taylor and a full-size dreadnought.
 The BT1 is a 3/4-size guitar and is one of the largest in the small-bodied guitar category.
 Obviously, because it’s a Taylor, the price jump isn’t so small if you’re thinking of staying in the $100 range.
-This guitar will put it into the under $500 bracket, but it’s not without reason.
+This guitar for smaller hands will put it into the under $500 bracket, but it’s not without reason.

 The BT1 has a solid spruce top, 15/16th-size dreadnought body, and a 42.8 mm nut width.
 It still has a 25 1/2″ scale length, so it looks like a big guitar, but it’s still less bulky and easier to handle for those after a slightly smaller body.